This article was published in the September 18, 2022 edition of the Houston Chronicle.

 Currently, influences from nature are having a substantial impact on bathroom design.
 Colors such as greens, blues, whites, grays and wood tones help to promote relaxation.
 Spa features like freestanding tubs, showers with glass enclosures and rain shower heads, floating vanities, natural stone counters, and flooring are on many a wish list.
 Even if your bathroom is short on space, adding some of these features can make your bathroom appear larger.

 People choose to remodel their bathrooms for a number of reasons.
 Sometimes it’s to remove the tub in a shower/tub combo to create a larger shower.
 Other times, a bathroom may need a better layout and will require changing location of plumbing fixtures for better flow and function.

-When remodeling a bathroom, you may want to consider incorporating universal design to make the space comfortable and safe for all ages and abilities.
+When starting a bathroom renovation project, you may want to consider incorporating universal design to make the space comfortable and safe for all ages and abilities.
 Features such as curb less showers, shower benches, slip-resistant flooring, grab bars and anti-scald valves will make a bathroom safe and accessible for everyone.

 Don’t take your bathrooms for granted, boost the day-to-day enjoyment of your home with a bathroom renovation.
 A home with well designed, aesthetic and functional bathrooms will increase your home’s value.

 To read the article online in the Houston Chronicle